Berupor/Google-Calendar-Analytics/README.md

 from google_calendar_analytics import AnalyzerFacade

 # Example of creds dictionary.
-(You can get it from Google OAuth2 in you web app)
+(You can get it from Google OAuth2 in your web app)
 creds = {
     "token": "ya29.a0AVvZVsoH4qZcrGK25VwsXspJv-r9K-",
     "refresh_token": "1//0hwlhrtalKgeRCgYIARAAGBESNwF-",